internetgdl/KubernetesAzure/README.md

 }
 ```

-In the final block we initialize terraform and specify that our provider is "azurerm"
+In the final block we initialize terraform and specify that our provider is "azurerm"F
 In the provider block we specify the version, then the variables that we will need to implement are:
 * subscription_id
 * client_id